 I’m sure everyone has seen enough of the typical tourist city attractions for which Jaipur is famous.
 Let me make a departure from the usual pictures and show you the industrial side as well.
 Captured above is the automobile plant in one of the few industrial zones that surround the city.
 Although industrial areas are neither clean nor aesthetic, the above picture is an exception.

-This picture of an approaching flight has already appeared in an earlier post (click here to explore this post).
+This picture of an approaching flight has already appeared in an earlier post A short escape to a beautiful landscape in Jaipur.
 I’m re-posting it here as it fits in perfectly for the Weekly Photo Challenge Edge.

 The views from the above place were stupendous even though climb through the scree was daunting.
 People who have seen this picture couldn’t believe that such a place exists at the edge of the city!
 Jaipur is growing & developing very fast.
 The city boundary is spread between 30 Km North to South and 20 Km East to West.